The Founder’s Journey:

 Not because of my results or lack of qualifications.
 But because, at the time, the system didn’t have a quota for Chiefs.

-That was my doom spiral.
+That was the core of my doom spiral.

 No matter how hard I worked, how well I led, or how much I delivered, it was never enough to beat bad policy.